Overhead compensation

 What is overhead compensation?

-Overhead compensation is a key benefit of NProfiler's modern profiling engine.
-It dramatically improves the accuracy and reliability of the displayed profiling results.
+Overhead compensation is a key advantage of NProfiler's modern profiling engine.
+It significantly improves the accuracy and reliability of the profiling results.

-It removes the distortions caused by the profiler (the so-called profiler overhead) from the performance data, so you can see how your code would have performed without the presence of the profiler.
-If a profiler doesn't carefully remove its overhead, the performance data will often be completely misleading, and you will be trying to optimize the wrong parts of your code.
+Overhead compensation removes the distortions caused by the profiler (known as profiler overhead) from the performance data, allowing you to see how your code would have performed without the profiler.
+If a profiler does not carefully remove its overhead, the performance data is often completely misleading, and you end up trying to optimize the wrong parts of your code.

 Most .NET profilers ignore these distortions because estimating and removing them is quite complex.
-For example, some profilers we tested told us that a method takes 70% of the time, while in reality, it was closer to 20%.
-Unfortunately, it is not immediately obvious if the displayed execution times are incorrect.
-You will simply trust the profiler and waste time trying to optimize the wrong methods.
+For example, some profilers we tested reported that a method took 70% of the time, when in reality it was closer to 20%.
+Unfortunately, it is not immediately apparent that the execution times displayed are incorrect.
+You simply trust the profiler and waste time optimizing the wrong methods.

-Luckily, with NProfiler you are on the safe side.
+Fortunately, with NProfiler, you are on the safe side.
 It has excellent overhead compensation and can estimate and subtract even massively distorting profiler overhead to provide highly realistic performance data.

 Try it yourself!

-Let's have a look at the following C# code sample.
-It generates a list of 10,000,000 random numbers and sorts it.
-You can use it to test different profilers for correctness.
+Let's take a look at the following C# code example.
+It generates a list of 10,000,000 random numbers and sorts them.
+You can use it to test various profilers for correctness.

 var random = new Random(0);